Measuring Your Nonprofit’s Effectiveness: Understanding TCC Group’s Core Capacity Assessment Tool (CCAT®)

 2. What must we do to continue setting goals, planning effectively, and implementing strategies to advance our mission priorities?

-Answering these questions and creating plans to address them are made much clearer by conducting a CCAT assessment.
+Answering these questions and creating plans to address them is made much clearer by conducting a CCAT assessment.
 The Nonprofit Leadership Center works with nonprofits to facilitate the CCAT assessment and develop organizational action plans to address findings.

 The process consists of four steps: